State

 Virginia

 Virginia spans three fishing regulatory worlds.
-The tidal Chesapeake and Atlantic coast are managed by the Virginia Marine Resources Commission (VMRC); non-tidal inland waters are the Department of Wildlife Resources (VDWR) beat.
+The tidal Chesapeake and Atlantic coast are managed by the Virginia Marine Resources Commission (VMRC); non-tidal inland waters are managed by the Virginia Department of Wildlife Resources (DWR — formerly known as VDGIF / DGIF).
 The tidal Potomac main stem follows its own rules under the Potomac River Fisheries Commission.
-Virginia's offshore waters hold Spanish mackerel, cobia, sheepshead, and spadefish in addition to the standard tidal Bay species.
+Virginia's coastal waters hold Spanish mackerel, cobia, sheepshead, and spadefish seasonally in addition to the standard tidal Bay species.

 Water bodies